 Introduction

 The Affordable Care Act (ACA) established State-based Marketplaces (SBMs) to provide individuals and small business employees with access to health insurance coverage beginning January 1, 2014.
-The ACA provides States with flexibility in the design and operation of their Marketplaces to best meet the unique needs of their residents and insurance markets.
+The ACA provides states with flexibility in the design and operation of their Marketplaces to best meet the unique needs of their residents and insurance markets.

 The Centers for Medicare & Medicaid Services (CMS) is responsible for the oversight and monitoring of SBMs pursuant to 45 CFR § 155.1200 (general program integrity and oversight responsibilities) and 45 CFR § 155.1210 (maintenance of records).
 Under these provisions, SBMs are required to conduct a defined set of oversight activities to track and monitor how they are meeting ACA program integrity standards.
-In addition, SBMs are required to comply with Marketplace-related policy and operational requirements set forth in statute, regulations and guidance.
+In addition, SBMs are required to comply with Marketplace-related policy and operational requirements set forth in statute, regulations, and guidance.

-The State-based Marketplace Annual Reporting Tool (SMART) was developed to assist CMS in the collection of SBM reporting and auditing requirements and to monitor and evaluate, in coordination with other CMS oversight activities, SBM compliance with applicable regulations and guidance.
+The State-based Marketplace Annual Reporting Tool (SMART) was developed to assist CMS in the collection of SBM reporting and auditing requirements and, in coordination with other CMS oversight activities, to monitor and evaluate SBM compliance with applicable regulations and guidance.
 SBMs must submit SMART on an annual basis to CMS.
 Submission of the SMART does not preclude an SBM from meeting other CMS reporting requirements not addressed in the SMART.

-SBMs must submit or attest to the submission of these requirements by completing the following SMART elements: Executive Summary, Eligibility and Enrollment, Performance Monitoring Data, and Financial and Program Integrity.
+SBMs must submit or attest to the submission of these requirements by completing the following SMART elements: Eligibility and Enrollment, Performance Monitoring Data, and Financial and Program Integrity.
 Directions for completing each attestation and/or document submission are contained in the element description.

-SBMs should answer the SMART questions as they relate to Marketplace operations in place as of the last day of the previous open enrollment period, unless otherwise noted.
+Unless otherwise noted, SBMs should answer the SMART questions, as they relate to Marketplace operations in place, on the last day of the previous open enrollment period.

 SMART REPORTING ELEMENTS